LambdaSharp/LambdaSharpTool/Docs/Module.md

 A λ# module definition specifies the input parameters, output values, resources, and functions of a module.

 Input parameters can either be provided at module deployment time or imported from other modules using cross-module references.
-In addition, optional input parameters can also act as conditional resources that are created when an input value is omitted.
+In addition, optional input parameters can also act as conditional resources that are created when an input parameter is omitted.

 Output values can be accessed by other modules using cross-module references.
 Output values can also be definitions for custom resource handlers that can be used by other modules during their deployment.